geoffevason/code-kata-video-store-refactor-java/README.md

 - Aim for clean code:
   - objects and functions that do only 1 thing (Single Responsibilty Principle)
   - short functions and classes (bonus challenge - can you do this with no functions > 5 lines?)

+## Bonus Requirement (if you have extra time)

+Add a new price code: "OSCAR_WINNERS".
+- Price for
+  - 1 day: $3
+  - 2-3 days: $2 / day
+  - 4+ days: $1.5 / day
+- Frequent Renter Points: 1